 OVERVIEW: A leading corporate foundation, ExxonMobil's charitable arm invests millions annually into projects that fight the spread of malaria in Africa and Asia.

-PROFILE: The ExxonMobil Foundation’s global health goal is to “invest in programs targeted at improving healthcare, mainly in the developing world, with a particular focus on malaria.”
-While the foundation also features programs that support women's empowerment and STEM education, it dedicates substantial funds to international health programs focused on treating malaria.
+PROFILE: The ExxonMobil Foundation’s global health goal is to “[i]nvest in programs targeted at improving healthcare, mainly in the developing world, with a particular focus on malaria.”
+While the foundation also features programs that support women's empowerment and math and science education, it dedicates substantial funds to international health programs focused on treating malaria.

-Its Malaria Initiative names four programmatic focuses: education; prevention, diagnosis, control, and elimination; and research.
-Although the foundation supports healthcare grants to organizations that operate in areas where ExxonMobile operates, its malaria funding is largely dedicated to groups working in Africa and Asia.
+Its Malaria Initiative names four programmatic focuses: education, prevention, diagnosis, control, and elimination; and research.
+Although the foundation supports healthcare grants to organizations that operate in areas where ExxonMobil operates, its malaria funding is largely dedicated to groups working in Africa and Asia.

 Unfortunately for grantseekers, the foundation's project selection process is not overwhelmingly transparent.
 ExxonMobil does not usually accept unsolicited grant applications.